 About The Wotitzky Law Firm

 If you are looking for an experienced real estate lawyer to help you file a property management litigation, your search ends here.
-The Wotitzky Law Firm is one of the oldest law firms in Southwest Florida.
+The Wotitzky Law Firm is one of the oldest law firms in Port Charlotte, Florida.
 Our lawyers will guide you throughout the lawsuit till you receive the compensation you deserve.
 You can call us at 941-639-2171 or fill our online contact form to know more.